Czech Competition Jury

 Regional Jury

 The regional jury comprises two representatives nominated by our regional partners.
-The nominees are chosen from One World’s fans and supporters in the relevant town.
-The jury is then supplemented by the holder of the Golden Projectionist title, which is awarded by our platform Promítej i ty!.
-The winning film will be included in the selection of documentaries included in the Get Your Audience! programme in 2023.
+The nominees are selected from One World’s fans and supporters in the relevant town.
+The jury is then complemented by the holder of the Golden Projectionist title, which is awarded by our platform Get Your Audience.
+The winning film will be included in the selection of films featured in the Get Your Audience programme in 2026.

 Student Jury

-Each year, we select a group of secondary school students who are actively involved in the One World in Schools programme.
-During the festival, they select the best film from the One World for Students category.
-The winning film is announced during the gala closing event and receives the Student Jury Award
+Every year, we select several active secondary school students involved in the One World in Schools programme.
+They then evaluate the best film in the One World for Students section during the festival.
+The winning film is announced at the closing ceremony and receives the Student Jury Award.

 Audience Award for the Best Film